american wigeon, Mareca americana, pato americano

 Song

-Appearance: American Wigeons are medium-sized ducks( 51 cm - 20 in), with males (drakes) and females (hens) exhibiting distinct plumage characteristics.
+Appearance: American Wigeons are medium-sized ducks( 51 cm - 20 inches), with males (drakes) and females (hens) exhibiting distinct plumage characteristics.
 The drakes have a white forehead, green streaks on the sides of the head, a greyish-blue bill, and a distinct white patch on the wing called a shoulder bar.
 They also display a striking combination of chestnut and white coloring on their bodies.
 Hens, on the other hand, have a mottled brown appearance with a creamy strip above the eye.
 Grey brown head, fine black line at base of short grey bill; pale tawny sides.

 Habitat: American Wigeons occupy a wide range of habitats, including shallow ponds, marshes, lakes, wetlands, and flooded fields during the breeding season.
 During migration, they can be found in a variety of habitats, including coastal areas, estuaries, and even temporarily flooded fields.
 In Colombia, they occur mainly in the northern and northeastern regions during the non-breeding season.

-Behavior: American Wigeons are primarily herbivorous, feeding on aquatic vegetation and submerged plants.
+Behavior: American Wigeons are herbivorous, feeding on aquatic vegetation and submerged plants.
 They are dabbling ducks, often found foraging in shallow water by upending and grazing on plant material.
 They also supplement their diet with grasses, seeds, and grains.
 During courtship displays, the males produce a distinctive whistle-like call, while also pumping their heads and making short flights to attract females.

 Breeding: The American Wigeon breeds across North America.
 They nest in dense vegetation near the water's edge, constructing shallow depressions lined with grasses and down.
 The female lays around 6-12 eggs, which she incubates for approximately 25-26 days.
 After hatching, the ducklings are precocial, able to swim and forage shortly after birth.